Russia's Shuvalov survives despite whiff of scandal

 “As an ‘ombudsman’ he has been of enormous help to foreign investors,” said Karl Johansson, head of Ernst & Young in Russia and coordinator of the Foreign Investment Advisory Council, a consultative forum.

-A proponent of privatisation, Shuvalov also has the respect of Russia’s financial community, which values his support for the market economy and ability to get things done.
+A proponent of privatization, Shuvalov also has the respect of Russia’s financial community, which values his support for the market economy and ability to get things done.

 “He is one of the best executors in the government,” said investment banker Ruben Vardanian, founder of Moscow brokerage Troika Dialog, which was taken over by state-controlled Sberbank last year.